ildar-shaimordanov/jsxt/doc/wsx.md

 Run itself in the interactive mode.
 Type in the prompt any JS or VBS commands and execute them immediately.
 In this mode each entered line is evaluated immediately.
 To enable many lines executed as one you need to surround them with the double colons `::`.
 The first double colon turns on the multiline mode, the second one turns it off.
 After that everything entered will be executed.

-It runs a one-line program from CLI and apply it on inputstream and other files.
-One-line program allows to estimate some code on the fly, without creating a temporary file.
+It runs the one-liner program from CLI and apply it on inputstream and other files.
+The one-line program allows to estimate some code on the fly, without creating a temporary file.
 Writing it, you focus on the most important parts of the program implementation.
 Even if some implementation stuff -- like objects initialization, preliminary I/O operations etc -- are hidden off your eyes, they are still executed implicitly.

-If the tool is launched with the one line program, everything after is assumed as a file name.
+If the tool is launched with the one-liner program, everything after is assumed as a file name.
 Each argument is opened as a file and processed line by line until the end of file.
-Otherwise, if no any one line program is entered, the first item of the argument list is the script file and the rest of arguments are arguments for the script file.
+Otherwise, if no any one-liner program is entered, the first item of the argument list is the script file and the rest of arguments are arguments for the script file.
 They could be everything and the script can use them accordingly its functionality.

 # VARIABLES, FUNCTIONS and OBJECTS